-“T. E. Hulme: The First Modern Poet?” muses The Huffington Post today.
-Hulme was from Endon, his father was a farmer who later worked in the pottery industry in Stoke, and he went to Newcastle-under-Lyme High School 1894-1902.
-He died in action in the First World War.
+“T. E. Hulme: The First Modern Poet?” [link now dead] muses The Huffington Post today.
+Hulme was from Endon, his father a farmer who later worked in the pottery industry in Stoke.
+His son went to Newcastle-under-Lyme High School 1894-1902, and died in action in the First World War.

 A CITY SUNSET (1908, on the back of a hotel bill)